Fireman Vascular Center

 - Director of the Vascular Lab

-- Co-director of the Peripheral Artery Disease Center and Limb Evaluation and Amputation Program (LEAPP)
+- Co-director of the Peripheral Artery Disease Center and Limb Evaluation and Preservation Program (LEAPP)

 - Associate Director of the Wound Care Center